top of page

 Pesse Canoe by Jaap Beuker

-A replica has been made to show it really did float, even when manned by (very) well-fed modern humans.
-Proof that the canoe was a canoe, indeed.
-The replica was built by Jaap Beuker, who was the conservator of the Drents Museum at the time, and tested at a small fen near the village of Witten in the province of Drenthe.
-With this experiment, the arguments of some scholars that the dugout canoe was perhaps a trough for pigs or even a chest, were countered.
-The main argument of the critics was the round base of the artifact, which supposedly was unfit for a canoe.
-But it was not.
-In addition, it turned out that more ancient canoes had a round base.
-Furthermore, the argument that it could also be a feeder or trough was far-fetched since no animal husbandry existed back then in the region.
+A replica was made to demonstrate that the canoe really could float—even when manned by (very) well-fed modern humans.
+The replica, built by Jaap Beuker, then conservator of the Drents Museum, was tested at a small fen near the village of Witten in Drenthe.
+With this experiment, the arguments of some scholars—that the dugout canoe was perhaps just a pig trough or even a chest—were countered.
+Unless pig troughs were secretly designed for weekend boating trips.
+The main objection of the critics had been the canoe’s round base, supposedly unfit for navigation.
+But it turned out not only that it floated perfectly well, but also that other ancient canoes had the same round base.
+And as for the ‘trough theory’: that was far-fetched too, since no animal husbandry existed in the region at the time.
+Ouch.

-The oldest boat of the planet is exhibited at the regional Drents Museum.
-A wonderful museum otherwise too.
+The oldest boat on the planet is on display at the Drents Museum in Assen—a wonderful regional museum in its own right.

-Note 1 – The Pesse Canoe has a close competitor, namely the Dufuna Canoe found in Nigeria, which was found in 1987 and is dated between 6,500 and 6,000 BC.
+Note 1 — The Pesse Canoe has a worthy contender: the Dufuna Canoe, discovered in Nigeria in 1987 and dated between 6,500 and 6,000 BC.
+Another ancient European canoe is the Lurgan Canoe from Ireland, dated ‘only’ to 2,000 BC.

-Note 2 - We had to be very creative linking this canoe with the Frisia Coast Trail, since the trail itself is still 55 kilometers away from Pesse as the crow flies.
-However, the province of Drenthe (formerly Drentland) was the fourth so-called Sealand of greater Frisia during the High Middle Ages.
-If you think we stretched the argument too far, we must agree, however.
+Note 2 — We had to get a bit creative linking this canoe to the Frisia Coast Trail, since the trail itself lies still 55 kilometers from Pesse as the crow flies.
+That said, the province of Drenthe (formerly Drentland) was the fourth so-called Sealand of greater Frisia during the High Middle Ages.
+If you think we stretched the argument too far, we won’t entirely disagree.

-Having said this, when we retrace our steps even further back to the Late Iron Age, Frisians (Frisii or Fresones) might have inhabited (parts of) the province of Drenthe, and they might even be responsible for the death of the Girl of Yde.
-Yde is a village.
-Read our blog post The Killing Fields, of the Celts to learn more about this ancient history.
+Looking even further back to the Late Iron Age, Frisians (Frisii or Fresones) might have inhabited parts of what is now Drenthe, and they might even be linked to the death of the Girl of Yde.
+Yde is a village—read our blog post The Killing Fields—of the Celts for more on this ancient history.
+Additionally, it is from this wider region that, around 5,000 BC, the so-called forefather of all Germanic tribes lived, whose DNA later spread into Scandinavia and eventually across Northwest Europe.
+See our blog post White Rabbit Down the Hole.
+The Spread of a Coastal DNA.

 Suggested hiking

-Because this is a hiking site, we point out that Green Planet has developed a nice short hike, Kano van Pesse ('canoe of Pesse') which also takes you to the spot where the canoe was found.
+Because this is a hiking weblog, too, we point out that Green Planet has developed a nice short hike, Kano van Pesse ('canoe of Pesse'), which also takes you to the spot where the canoe was found.
 Please, also find the walking guide they made for this hike.

 Suggested music